Overview of Porphyrias

 VIEW PROFESSIONAL VERSION

-Porphyrias are a group of disorders caused by deficiencies of enzymes involved in the production of heme.
+Porphyrias are a group of disorders caused by deficiencies of enzymes (and, in one type, increased activity) involved in the production of heme.

-Heme is produced mainly in the bone marrow and liver through a complex process that requires eight different enzymes working in concert.
+Heme is produced mainly in the bone marrow and liver through a complex process that requires 8 different enzymes working in concert.
 The enzymes work one after another in separate steps that take the starting building blocks through several different intermediate compounds, finally producing heme.
-If there is a deficiency in one of these enzymes, certain intermediate compounds (porphyrin precursors) may accumulate.
+If there is a deficiency in one of If these enzymes are deficient, or in one type of porphyria (X-linked protoporphyria) the enzyme is too active, certain intermediate compounds (porphyrins and porphyrin precursors) may accumulate.
 These may accumulate in the

 • Bone marrow